Arrive at work, bag down, coat off and job site open. Have you made trying to escape your current job part of your routine at work?

 You can be ambitious and confident of your abilities, yet not able to translate that into true progress in your career.

 You can feel that you being deliberately held back, pushed to the back of the promotion list.
 You may think that you know why - too ambitious, not ambitious enough, too pushy, not pushy, being female / a mother / young / old.
 The fact is that your career will progress after you realise one thing - that nobody else is going to see your potential if you don't show it.
 There are no barriers that cannot be blasted through by understanding your true value to the industry you work in.

 By being able to define your value and contribution, you can achieve greater levels of success than ever before.
 You will have a solid game plan of how to revitalise and relaunch your career in the direction of your choosing, challenging any preconceived ideas or unconscious bias that you may face.

-Working with us, it’s less glass ceiling and more the sky’s the limit!
+Working with me, it’s less glass ceiling and more the sky’s the limit!

-Confidently and knowledgeably, we will assess your current role against your ambitions and decide whether the right path is with your current organisation or you need a new role with new energy and opportunities.
-We will show you how to build an effective network, setting up key connections and relationships that will support your growth for many years to come.
-We can show you ways to break the barriers you face at work, whatever they may be by focussing on what you can do and ignoring what you are told you cannot.
+Confidently and knowledgeably, I will assess your current role against your ambitions and decide whether the right path is with your current organisation or you need a new role with new energy and opportunities.
+I will show you how to build an effective network, setting up key connections and relationships that will support your growth for many years to come.
+I can show you ways to break the barriers you face at work, whatever they may be by focussing on what you can do and ignoring what you are told you cannot.

-Be the creator and powerhouse behind your own success - we will show you how.
+Be the creator and powerhouse behind your own success - I will show you how.